-Minors, including anyone under the age of 18 years old, are prohibited from possessing tobacco products in Texas.
+Minors (including anyone under the age of 21 years old) are prohibited from possessing tobacco products in Texas.
 The official name for this law is Possession, Purchase, Consumption, or Receipt of Cigarettes, E-cigarettes, or Tobacco Products by Minors Prohibited.

 MINOR IN POSSESSION OF TOBACCO ATTORNEY FAQs

-As you can tell from the name of the statute, the law extends beyond simply possession of tobacco.
+As the name of the statute implies, the law extends beyond simply possession of tobacco.
 This law has been extended to also prohibit minors from purchasing, consuming, or accepting tobacco products or e-cigarettes.
 Additionally, the statute prohibits a minor from using false or fraudulent means to misrepresent their age in order to obtain tobacco or an e-cigarette.

 Have you been charged with Possession of Tobacco Products?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

-What is the law in Texas about Possession of Cigarettes, E-Cigarettes, or Tobacco Products by a Minor?
+What is the current Texas law about Possession of Cigarettes, E-Cigarettes, or Tobacco Products by a Minor?

-The offense is described in Section 161.252 of the Texas Health and Safety Code.
+The offense is described in Section 161.252 of the Texas Health and Safety Code.2

 (1) possesses, purchases, consumes, or accepts a cigarette, e-cigarette, or tobacco product; or

 A minor cannot possess, purchase, consume or accept an e-cigarette or tobacco products.
 This means that a minor cannot even accept a single cigarette from a person legally allowed to have them.
-Possession also does not have to be actual possession, the prosecutors can attempt to prove their case by constructive possession.
-That is, even if the tobacco or e-cigarette is not in the minor’s actual hands or pockets, the state may argue that they still had possession by other means.
+Prosecutors can attempt to prove “possession” by arguing that even if the tobacco or e-cigarette is not in the minor’s actual hands or pockets, the minor still had “constructive” possession by other means.

-A minor charged for possession, purchase, consumption, or receipt of tobacco products can be punished with a fine up to $250.
-In addition to the fine, the court will order the minor to attend an e-cigarette and tobacco awareness program.
-Failure to complete this program will result in the Department of Public Safety suspending or denying a driver’s license or permit of the minor for up to 180 days.1
+A minor charged for possession, purchase, consumption, or receipt of tobacco products can be punished with a fine up to $100.3 This fine was lowered from $250 to $100 in 2019.4 In addition to the fine, the court will order the minor to attend an e-cigarette and tobacco awareness program.5

-- In the participation of an inspection or test for seller compliance (a sting operation)
+- In the participation of an inspection or test for seller compliance7 (a sting operation)